cyverse-de/clj-jargon/README.md

 ## Testing from the REPL

 This library is configured to add the path `./repl` to the source file search path in REPL mode, so that developers can easily test using the Clojure REPL.
-To use this feature, first create two files, `$HOME/.irods/.qa-jargon.json` for QA and `$HOME/.irods/.prod-jargon.json` for production).
-Note that these files will contain sensitive conneciton information for iRODS.
+To use this feature, first create two files: `$HOME/.irods/.qa-jargon.json` for QA, and `$HOME/.irods/.prod-jargon.json` for production.
+Note that these files will contain sensitive connection information for iRODS.
 Be sure to set the file permissions accordingly.
 Each file should look like this:

 ``` json
 {